davidrosenberg/mlcourse/learning-objectives.md

 ## Lecture 3 (2/7/2017)
 ### 3a: Lasso, Ridge, and Elastic Net
 - Explain what happens when we do linear, lasso, and ridge regression with 2 identical features.
 - If features x1 and x2 are linearly related (e.g. x2 = 2 x1), then there are infinitely many ways to express the same function of x1 and x2.
 Give the relation between the corresponding parameters for the set of equivalent prediction functions.
+If x1 and x2 are our only two features, what solutions are selected if have L1 regularization?
+L2 regularization?
+- Same as previous question, but explain happens when x1 and x2 are highly correlated, but not exactly linearly related.
+(Be able to explain the picture from lecture slides.)
+- In class we discussed an example for which there were two batches of highly correlated features.
+We claimed that using L1 regularization to select one feature from each batch would hurt our expected performance.
+Explain why.
+- Explain how elastic net may help give the best of both worlds: eliminating features that are not helpful, but spreading weight roughly equally among highly correlated useful features.

+### 3b: Loss functions for regression and classification
+- For regression, "distance-based" losses (i.e. losses that only depend on the residual, and have zero loss for 0 residual) are translation-invariant.
+Explain what this means.
+- Explain why 'relative error' or 'percent error' are not translation-invariant.
+How can we reduce these error measures to a translation invariant loss?
+- What are the relative advantages and disadvantages of L1, L2, and Huber loss that we discussed in class?
+(There are others we did not discuss.)
+- Explain the concepts of the score function and the margin (functional margin, not geometric margin), and define a margin-based loss.
+-  how they relate to the hinge loss.
+-
+-
 -